Living with APS

 Unlike travel insurance where a wide variety of different companies are now prepared to offer insurance to people with APS, it can be very difficult to find an insurance company prepared to offer you a life insurance policy if you have antiphospholipid syndrome.

-Unfortunately, most of the insurance industry is currently unwilling to take a risk and offer a policy to a person with antiphospholipid syndrome, mainly because there is not enough evidence of the nature and outcome of the condition; therefore it is classed as 'unknown' and too high risk.
+Unfortunately, it seems that the insurance industry is currently unwilling to take a risk and offer a policy to a person with antiphospholipid syndrome, mainly because there is not enough evidence of the nature and outcome of the condition; therefore it is classed as 'unknown' and too high risk.

 This stance seems extremely unfair given that most patients are well-managed, capable of working and paying taxes, having families and taking out mortgages.
 It can make life difficult when trying to get a mortgage, and also means that many people would be unable to look after their families financially if they did have a clotting event.